 In this post, we’ll review common nutrients found in meat, alternative sources, and tips to encourage your toddler to eat meat.

 Why don’t kids like meat?

 Kids tend not to like meat because it’s not all that tasty really (this might just be my opinion!).
 Kids naturally prefer foods that are sweet.
-Because sweet indicates that the food is an easy source of quick energy (think sugar!).
-Also, meat can be tough to chew and literally hard to eat.
+Because sweet indicates that the food is an easy source of quick energy.
+This is one reason why kids usually prefer carbs.

 Even though protein seems to be the main concern of parents who have kiddos that shy away from meat – it almost never is an issue.